 Pragmatic UX Design

-How applying a no-bullshit approach to UX design led to exceeding projections and driving international expansion.
+How a no-bullshit approach to UX design led to an industry-leading municipal platform with international reach.

 Abstract designer with a laptop illustration.